Getting public funds into the right hands

 The distribution of grants is an effective instrument for improving and steering economic, social and health outcomes in the UK.

-And with the economic challenges being posed by the Coronavirus pandemic, it’s critical that the billions of pounds made available as grants get to the right people and the right organisations, and are spent in the right way.
+And with the economic challenges being posed by the Covid-19 pandemic, it’s critical that the billions of pounds made available as grants get to the right people and the right organisations, and are spent in the right way.

 In this article, Markus J Becker, Digital Growth Director at Capita, examines some of the key challenges for distributing government grants and explores how digital transformation can improve schemes’ effectiveness to boost the economy and create better outcomes for government, businesses and citizens.

-Grants are a critical weapon in the Government’s arsenal for doing good, particularly in periods of economic distress such as the Coronavirus pandemic.
+Grants are a critical weapon in the Government’s arsenal for doing good, particularly in periods of economic distress such as the Covid-19 pandemic.
 When they’re used correctly, they funnel money to distinct causes and people, stimulating organisations, creating better outcomes and making society healthier.

 Citizens can apply for lots of different grants, from help with education or childcare to money to start a business or to get through a difficult time.
 And the Government has introduced even more targeted schemes to support people as they try to get through the economic recession caused by the pandemic.
 In fact, our own desk research has revealed that the UK Government disburses more than £100bn a year in subsidies, grants and grant-related funded schemes.